kubernetes/community/keps/sig-cli/0031-datadrivencommands.md

 - Command name collisions: CRD publishes command that conflicts with another command
   - Initially require the resource name to be the command name (e.g. `create foo`, `set image foo`)
+  - Mitigation: Use the discovery service to manage preference (as it does for the K8S APIs)
+- Command makes requests on behalf of the user that may be undesirable
+  - Mitigation: Automatically output the Resource APIs that command uses as part of the command description
+  - Mitigation: Support dry-run to emit the requests made to the server without actually making them
+  - Migration: Possibly restrict the APIs commands can use (e.g. CRD published commands can only use the APIs for that Resource).
 - Approach is hard to maintain, complex, etc
   - Initially restrict to only `create` commands, get feedback
+- Doesn't work well with auto-complete
+  - TODO: Investigate if this is true and how much it matters.

 ## Graduation Criteria